fuse-box/fuse-box/docs/guides/publishing-to-npm.md

 ## Publish raw typescript package (recommended)

-It's highly encouraged not to make a bundle of your library for multiple reasons
+It's highly encouraged not to make a bundle of your library for multiple reasons.

 * You will kill all the chances to tree shake it (whether it's FuseBox or WebPack)
 * Typings may go wrong